 The GCSE course consists of:

 There may also be an opportunity for you to go on an Art trip abroad.
 We run trips every two years and destinations have included New York, Florence and Barcelona.
 Our last trip was to New York.
-We also run our own Residential Art Weekend in Anglesey in July, which is open to all Yr10 artists.
 During the course there will be other opportunities to visit galleries and take part in Art/Textiles related activities.

 Your progress will be assessed continuously.
 We hope you will gain a great deal from the course, not only from developing your skills of observation, imagination and design, but also from the personal satisfaction of making work which is original and unique.